 For more information about this team please email your name and contact details to SAASvolunteer@sa.gov.au or call 1800 655 306.

-A list of SAAS volunteer ambulance stations can be found on the Locations page of this website
+A list of SAAS volunteer ambulance stations and teams can be found on our map here.

 Not necessarily.
 Being a volunteer ambulance officer volunteer does not automatically increase your changes of obtaining a paid role at SA Ambulance Service.
 All paramedic applicants must meet the criteria to be offered a job, regardless of whether they have volunteered with SAAS.
 Click here for more information about becoming a paramedic.